 This award, presented annually, is awarded to WCCEAL provider ALCs that exemplify Heather Bruemmer by demonstrating going above and beyond to provide quality care to their residents.
 The provider ALCs selected for this award show examples of exceeding quality improvement initiatives in WCCEAL.

-WHCA/WiCAL is proud to honor Birch Haven Senior Living for their outstanding commitment to providing exceptional care to their residents.
-Birch Haven not only consistently exceeds WCCEAL’s quality improvement initiatives but also embodies the values of compassionate, person-centered care, as exemplified by Heather Bruemmer's leadership. more info
+WHCA/WiCAL is proud to honor Eagle Court Memory Care for their exceptional commitment to providing person-centered care and enhancing the quality of life for their residents.
+Eagle Court consistently exceeds WCCEAL's quality improvement initiatives and exemplifies the values of compassionate, dignified care as demonstrated by Heather Bruemmer's leadership. more info